woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

     return image
 {% endhighlight %}

-Well, this wasn't so bad.
+This doesn't seem bad.
 We added one more argument to our function, rearranged some things, and added a couple of extra lines of code.
-Wait, we aren't finished yet.
+However, we aren't finished yet.
 We still need to do the same for our **sliceAndClassify** function:

 {% highlight python %}
 #